Payment Gateway Risks

 2. How can I protect my business from payment gateway risks?

-You can protect your business by implementing robust security measures, educating your customers, and staying compliant with relevant regulations.
+You can protect your business by implementing robust security measures, protecting your customers, and staying compliant with relevant regulations.

 3. What are some common signs of fraudulent transactions?